Shopify/ruby-lsp/jekyll/composed-bundle.markdown

 ---
 layout: default
-title: Custom Ruby LSP bundle
+title: Composed Ruby LSP bundle
 nav_order: 40
 parent: Ruby LSP
 ---

-# Custom Ruby LSP bundle
+# Composed Ruby LSP bundle

 In language ecosystems other than Ruby, it is not super common to have to add editor tooling as part of your project dependencies.
 Usually, a language server is an executable that gets downloaded and then run independently from your